-The “Imagine” Cover At The Olympics Opening Ceremony Was A Beautiful Message Of Peace
+The Performance Of "Imagine" At The Olympics Opening Ceremony Was Seriously Everything

 If you made a point to wake up a little extra early, in time for the 2018 Winter Olympic Opening Ceremony, then you've been lucky enough to witness so many seriously dope things.
 From getting the opportunity to see North Korea and South Korea walk under one flag, to catching a sweat-inducing glimpse of the shirtless and (always shiny) Tongan flag bearer, there really are some once in a lifetime sights to see.
 But one particularly notable thing that happened was the "Imagine" cover at the Olympics Opening Ceremony of John Lennon's "Imagine," and it was legitimately so moving.